Phantom-Proxies/Actinium/README.md

 Actinium proxy is a completely stand-alone, and fast proxy made by Phantom Network.
-It is mainly developed by BitonicDev
+It is mainly developed by BitonicDev & Dyamuh
 ## Deployment

 ```bash